 Jeff Lamer, a 1984 alumnus with a degree in industrial technology focusing on manufacturing engineering, is director of manufacturing excellence.
 The focus on innovation and company growth attracted him to Greenheck.
 “I just believe that with growth comes opportunity for employees.
 I could see that at Greenheck,” said Lamer, who has been with the company for 30 years.

-Beth Brinkmann is a human resources manager and 1992 alumna, with a degree in business administration and concentration in human resource management.
+Beth Brinkmann is a human resources manager and 1992 alumna, with a degree in business administration and a concentration in human resource management.
 “When I am interviewing students, I often tell them that if you like constant change, then Greenheck may be right for you.”

 In her 13-year career with the company, Brinkman has recruited at UW-Stout and is proud to see many students join the company with a co-op or internship, then continue full time after graduation.
 “I hired our first person for a new leadership development program from Stout because I know the high quality of the education,” she said.